MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2017-09-27-xor-neural-network.markdown

 layout: post
 title:  "Neural Network Implementation of an XOR gate"
 date:   2017-09-27 19:10:00
-tags: xo neural network deep learning
+tags: xor neural network deep learning
 ---

 I have been meaning to refresh my memory about neural networks.
 As any beginner would do, I started with the XOR problem.
 In fact, this was the first neural network problem I solved when I was in grad school.